casys-kaist/HUVM/docs/README.md

 - Run docker

 Make sure you include shm-size option.
-Note that loop option is just for deciding how long the application runs. n_workers option implies the number of GPUs and which starts from visible_devices.
+Note that loop option is just for deciding how long the application runs. n_workers option implies the number of GPUs which starts from visible_devices.
 For instance, if n_workers is 2 and visible_devices is 1,2,3, the application runs in GPU1 and GPU2 and it can harvest GPU3.
 Note that visible_devices option will be sorted in the cugraph library so we cannot specifically designate a GPU to an application with in the context of HUVM becase harvestable GPU should be visible and be included in visible_devices.

 ```
 $ docker run --gpus all --shm-size=1g -it -v ~/HUVM:/HUVM sjchoi/huvm:init bash